ICSC’s MASTER PROGRAM IN EUROPE

 You will start with the Graduate Certificate program, providing you with the knowledge and skills to put you in a better position to operate as a change leader.
 The Graduate Certificate program in Creativity and Change Leadership consists of four blocks.
 The program combines online courses with seated courses based in the Netherlands.

-After completing the State University of New York Graduate Certificate program, you can choose to continue with the Master of Science degree in creativity.
+After completing this State University of New York Graduate Certificate program, you can choose to continue with the Master of Science degree in creativity.
 The Master program includes one required online course, three elective courses and a Master’s project as a capstone course.

 in Creativity and Change Leadership?